 Immune Deficiency Diseases

-Primary immunodeficiencies comprise more than 130 different disorders that affect the development, function, or both of the immune system.
-They are rare, and have an overall prevalence of approximately 1:10,000 live births.
+Primary immunodeficiencies comprise more than 130 different disorders that affect the immune system's development, function, or a combination of both.
+These immunodeficiencies are rare and have an overall prevalence of approximately 1 in 10,000 live births.
 [1]

-Allogeneic hematopoietic cell transplantation (HCT) is the only potential cure for the severe forms of the immune deficiency diseases: severe combined immunodeficiency (SCID), Wiskott-Aldrich syndrome, Omenn syndrome, X-linked lymphoproliferative syndrome, chronic granulomatous disease, leukocyte adhesion deficiency, DiGeorge syndrome and others.
+Allogeneic hematopoietic cell transplantation (HCT) is the only potential cure for the severe forms of immune deficiency diseases, including severe combined immunodeficiency (SCID), Wiskott-Aldrich syndrome, Omenn syndrome, X-linked lymphoproliferative syndrome, chronic granulomatous disease, leukocyte adhesion deficiency, DiGeorge syndrome, and others.

-Children born with a severe immune system disorder or primary immune deficiency have a very limited lifespan, and research shows that a timely diagnosis is associated with decreased morbidity from recurrent infections.
-[2,3, 4]
+Children born with a severe immune system disorder or primary immune deficiency have a limited lifespan.
+Research shows that a timely diagnosis is associated with decreased morbidity from recurrent infections.
+[2-4]

 Outcomes